spirit-warrior/ammas-tour-2024/README.md

 However the design needs to be different in that the space under the chair differs greatly from the space under the peetham.

-### Chair dimensions

-- Height - distance from floor to sitting surface

-  - In fully raised position - 8 inches
-  - In fully lowered position - 23 inches

-- Dimensions of sitting surface
-  - Width side-to-side - 23 inches
-  - Depth front-to-back - 22 inches

-### Arm rest dimensions

-- From sitting surface to top of arm rest - 7 inches
-- Width of arm rest, side-to-side - 8 inches

-- Height - distance from floor to top of arm rest (measured on side of chair) - 24.5 inches

-All measurements include the upholstery

 </details>

 ---